 During the summer, activities include kayaking, white water rafting, and hiking.
 If you are new to rafting, raft the Big Eddy first.
 You will get a small taste of some major rapids without being tossed around too terribly.

-A fantastic indoor family-friendly activity near bend is the High Desert Museum, a one-of-a kind museum that reveals the nature of things in the West’s high desert through artful exhibits, alluring animals, engaging programs and meaningful history.
-We felt completely immersed into the history as we walked through some of the exhibits.
+A fantastic indoor family-friendly activity near bend is the High Desert Museum, a one-of-a-kind museum that reveals the nature of things in the West’s high desert through artful exhibits, alluring animals, engaging programs and meaningful history.
+We felt completely immersed in the history as we walked through some of the exhibits.